Complex QA and language models hybrid architectures, Survey: Analyzing: complexity, skills, tasks, and limits

 \subsection{Tasks}

-A task of complex question answering could be solved in one inference task incorporating all the skills viewed in previous section, or subdivided in several sub-tasks, each with a set of skills and, maybe, different domains.
+A task of complex question answering could be solved in one inference task incorporating all the skills viewed in previous section, or subdivided in several sub-tasks, planned, each with a set of skills and, maybe, different domains.

-\subsubsection{\textbf{Integrated (C)QA task}}
+\subsubsection{Integrated (C)QA task}

 In this case, the CQA system answers from question using only one inference in the model but could include multi-step reasoning inside the model.
 LLM (large language models) should therefore embed all the necessary skills and knowledge for interpretation \& manipulation, information retrieval, world knowledge, reasoning \& inference, decomposition \& multi-step resolution.
-If it is not the case, model should be further trained with adapted datasets to acquire those new skills and knowledge, or rely on task decomposition and LLM hybridation.
+Otherwise, the model should be further trained with adapted datasets to acquire those new skills and knowledge, or rely on task decomposition and LLM hybridation. \citet{bigetal.ImitationGameQuantifying2022} and \citet{liangetal.HolisticEvaluationLanguage2022} provide an overview of limits of integrated QA/CQA.
+To make these ceilings concrete, Table~\autoref{tab:big-bench-hard} contrasts human average and expert performance with the best open models on representative hard BBH tasks.